 The second most common deficiency is phosphorus which is required in large amounts for root and bud growth.
 Phosphorous is stored generously in plant tissue so that if you have an intelligent feeding plan the plants will get enough phosphorous to last till harvest even when feeding stops about 2-3 weeks beforehand.

 Use an EC at the low-medium range (i.e. EC 1.0-1.6 mS/cm).
 This recommendation is based on a starting EC of 0.4-0.5 mS/cm of your water.
 Adjust accordingly if your water has a very different EC and consider purifying your water if the EC is high.
 During flowering most Mandala strains can be grown with approx. EC 1.0-1.2 mS/cm.
-The best EC for your hydroponic setup has to be determined by yourself through practise and observation.
+The best EC for your hydroponic setup has to be determined by yourself through practice and observation.
 There is no standard guideline.

 The optimal EC depends on many factors such as: